mendersoftware/mender-docs/04.Devices/03.Integrating-with-U-Boot/docs.md

    bootargs=console=${console},${baudrate} root=${mender_kernel_root}
    ```

+## Optional integration points

+This section describes integration steps that are not strictly necessary for
+basic Mender functionality, but will improve functionality under certain
+conditions.

-4. `mender_altbootcmd`: This integration point is only needed if your setup is
+1. `mender_altbootcmd`: This integration point is only needed if your setup is
    already making use of U-Boot's `altbootcmd` functionality.
 If not currently
    in use, this step can be skipped.